Ethics inquiries and complaints

 - whether the factual allegations are admitted or have been proved on a balance of probabilities based on clear, cogent and convincing evidence consistent with the seriousness of the matter and,

-If the Judicial Subcommittee determines that there has been a breach of the Code of Conduct, it shall then hear any evidence or submissions on penalty and determine the appropriate penalty.
+If the Judicial Subcommittee determines that there has been a breach of the Code of Professional Conduct, it shall then hear any evidence or submissions on penalty and determine the appropriate penalty.
 The Judicial Subcommittee shall deliver a written decision and reasons to the parties and the Chairperson.